vojtaiii/personal_site/_posts/2022-03-20-waveform_plot.md

 ![alt text][waveformpic]

 This might come in handy for various illustrational purposes.
-Feel free to modify the parameters.
+Feel free to modify the parameters. blob

 ```matlab
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%